kuninethan95/dsc-phase-2-project/READme.md

 # Kings County Housing Prices
-### Using multilinear regression models to infer the price of homes based on their existing characteristics.
+### Using multiple linear regression analysis models to infer the price of homes based on their existing characteristics.

 **Authors**: Ethan Kunin